ewaldmire/ascender/docs/docsite/rst/common/logos_branding.rst

-Ascender supports the use of a custom logo and login message.
+climber supports the use of a custom logo and login message.
 You can add a custom logo by uploading an image; and supply a custom login message from the **User Interface settings** of the Settings menu.

 .. image:: ../common/images/configure-awx-ui.png